Around thirty-six days earlier…

 The officer consulted his notes.
 ‘The vehicle is registered to a John Bishop…Lives about three to four miles away in Park Slope at…141 Hanover Street.
 We don’t know if this is him though coz there’s no ID.
 We sent a black and white around to his address to try and confirm his whereabouts and if he was driving his car this evening.’

 Luke nodded.
 ‘Good,’ he said.
-Luke turned and scanned the immediate vicinity.
+Luke scanned the immediate vicinity.
 ‘Who called it in?’

 The officer returned to his notes.
 ‘Ah, a Mrs. Cartwright from over there at 88 Le Sands Drive.’
 The cop motioned to his left.
 ‘Says she heard a gunshot just after 8.30pm…She says while that is nothing new in this area she still decided to call it in.’